kibo82/AI_Kibo_re/README.md

 Some of these packages might be installed already when you install python.

 And program also needs kakao stt api key.
-You can apply and get api keys free here (https://developers.kakao.com/) Then make .env file and paste your api key.
+You can apply and get api keys free here (https://developers.kakao.com/) Then make .env file and paste your api key. (ex.
+SECRET_KEY=......)
 (Also you can get some information in this blog : https://ai-creator.tistory.com/70)

 You have to download kor.txt(eng.txt), main_second, setting.txt, chromedriver.exe for run this program.